DianaNites/cargo-sysroot/README.md

 If you have more complicated needs than can be satisfied by `target.$triple.runner`, which doesn't yet support passing arguments, the author recommends using a tool such as [cargo-make](https://crates.io/crates/cargo-make).

+Use my other crate, [`cargo-image`](https://crates.io/crates/cargo-image) to build an image suitable for running in QEMU.

 ## Details

 The sysroot crates are compiled with the `--release` switch. compilter_builtins is built with the `mem` and `core` features, which provides `memcpy` and related.

+The sysroot crates will share any profile information your crate specifies.
+Eg if you enable debug for `release`, the sysroot crates will have that too.
+This matches `cargo-xbuild` behaviour and is required for the `bootloader` crate to function.

 ## TODO